google/beautiful-audio-editor/README.md

 ## Testing

-Unit tests currently use Google Closure's junit utility class.
+Unit tests currently use Google Closure's junit library.
+To add a unit test,

+1. Code up a _test.js and _test.html file.
+See id-generator_test for an example.
+2. Run `python do.py` to aggregate all tests into `auto_generated/all_tests.js`.

 Unit tests for certain javascript classes can be run by starting a web server in the home repository directory, again with say